-Platelet Rich Plasma or PRP is known to be a component of what The Skin Scholar calls the “Vampire Facial.”
+Platelet Rich Plasma or PRP is known to be a component of what The Skin Scholar calls the “Micro-needling with activated PRP.”
 It is called such because PRP, along with microneedling, is famous for its healing effects and collagen-stimulating properties on the skin.

 However, does PRP really live up to what people expect from it?
 Is it a scientifically proven cosmetic treatment or just another made-up “science?”
 Read on as we break down the principles of PRP and find out whether platelet-rich plasma is a myth or reality!